samlitowitz/php-hephaestus/PLAN.md

 # Outputs
 # Models
 1. Plain old objects w/proper type hinting on getters, setters, and deserialize from array
-   1. Validate on deserialize and set
+   1. Validate on set (used by deserialize)

 # Data Layer
 1. Repository interface(s)